kluctl/kluctl/docs/gitops/api/kluctl-controller.md

 <td>
 <em>(Optional)</em>
 <p>Url specifies the Git url where the project source is located
-DEPRECATED this field is deprecated and will be removed in a future version of the controller.
+DEPRECATED this field is deprecated and will be removed in the next API version bump.
 Use spec.git.url instead.</p>
 </td>
 </tr>
 <tr>